byu-oit/awslogin/README.md

 ## TODO
-* (Josh) Alphabetize the account names and roles
-* Final login message after selecting role specifying you have been logged into this role on this account
 * gracefully handle the error case when the duo push is rejected
 * Add support for profiles
-* (Lehi) Add flags for account and role
 * Authenticate once for 8 hours and rerun `awslogin` to relogin
-* (Brett) Maybe add a select account then select role interactive method
 * Simplify the adfs authentication code
 * cache netid after subsequent logins ie default to last used
 * Write tests